xiyu1984/Blog/docs/zk/vivid zero-knowledge proof.md

 - [*execution trace*](https://medium.com/starkware/arithmetization-i-15c046390862): a series of values from the start to the end of the computation. (note that in the language of `zk`, both the *inputs* and *outputs* of the computation are *inputs in the `zk` statement*)
     - *inputs* of the computation(start)
     - *outputs* of the computation(end)
+    - *constants* of the computation(anywhere)
     - *intermediate values* along with the process of the computation
 - [*Arithmetic Constraint*](https://aszepieniec.github.io/stark-anatomy/overview#arithmetization-and-arithmetic-constraint-system): in another word, [*polynomial constraint*](https://medium.com/starkware/arithmetization-ii-403c3b3f4355).
 Simply, this is the relationship between the values in the *execution trace*.
 In most cases, the range of one relationship is limited only to the neighboring rows of the *execution trace*.
-Normally, there are at least two types of constraints:
+Normally, there are at least [two types of constraints](https://aszepieniec.github.io/stark-anatomy/stark#arithmetic-intermediate-representation-air):
     - *boundary constraints*: the start and the end values of the *execution trace*.
-Normally and simplified, the *inputs* and *outputs* of the computation.
+Normally, the *inputs* and *outputs* of the computation.
+Sometimes *constant* values at arbitrary places of the *execution trace*.
     - *transition constraints*: intuitively, it's the calculation steps in the computation itself, as the 'relationships'(formally constraint) between consecutive states tuples in the *execution trace* are established by the calculation steps.

 Now let's dissect the composition of the computation in another view, the variable part and the invariable part: